Nikolay

 military's fuel of choice, making it an ideal candidate for all

 sorts of military applications.
-For instance, the X-mini is small
+For instance, the X-mini is

-military robotics.
-According to Alec Shkolnik, LiquidPiston's
+used to power military robotics.
+According to Alec Shkolnik,

-co-founder and president, "[DARPA] is kinda agnostic as to the
+LiquidPiston's co-founder and president, "[DARPA] is kinda

-actual application … they have so many different applications that
+agnostic as to the actual application … they have so many

-need power."
+different applications that need power."

-Shkolnik said that the X-mini is still early in testing, and they
+Shkolnik said that the X-mini is still early in testing, and

-like mopeds.
+even small vehicles like mopeds.

 http://www.popularmechanics.com/cars/a8174/liquidpistons-hyper-efficient-engine-turning-the-rotary-inside-out-13817971/